aditidure17/PythonProgrammingProject/README.md

 To use the application, follow these steps:
 1. Clone the repository: `git clone https://github.com/aditidure17/PythonProgrammingProject`
 2. Navigate to the codes of repository: `cd PythonProgrammingProject/codes`
-3. Run the main program: `python main.py`
+3. Run the main program: `python3 main.py`

 ## Documentation